 WS – wrong side

-• Round 2 and beyond are worked into the middle of each sc stitch rather than the top loops.
+- Round 2 and beyond are worked into the middle of each single crochet stitch rather than the top loops.
 See photo below for hook placement.
-Besides inserting your hook in a slightly different location, you will still be working regular sc stitches.
+Besides inserting your hook in a slightly different location, you will still work regular single crochet stitches.

-• Take care to keep stitches loose so that it’s easier to insert hook as described in the photo below.
-As you work each sc, it’s helpful to raise your hook a bit after picking up your second loop so as to ensure the two posts remain loose enough for next round.
+- Take care to keep stitches loose so that it’s easier to insert hook as described in the tutorial below.
+As you work each single crochet, it’s helpful to raise your hook a bit after picking up your second loop so as to ensure the two posts remain loose enough for next round.

 Notes:

-• See photo below for hook placement in sc2tog stitches.
+- See photo above for hook placement in sc2tog stitches.

 Size small: Use size M hook.